Timception/Drift/README.md

   - You can hold the MO(1) key then hit the RESET button on the top left of the keyboard to enter bootloader mode.

-  - You can drag and drop the [.uf2 firmware file](https://github.com/Timception/Drift/tree/main/precompiled_firmware/V2_Everything_Unlocked) for the left side into the drive that shows up after entering bootloader mode.
+  - You can drag and drop the [.uf2 firmware file](https://github.com/Timception/Drift/tree/main/precompiled_firmware/V2_Everything_Unlocked) for the *LEFT* side into the drive that shows up after entering bootloader mode.

-  - After the firmware has completed loading, the drive should disappear and you can unplug the keyboard and set the side switch to slave (SLV) and never care about it again.
+  - After the firmware has completed loading, the drive should disappear then you can unplug the keyboard and set the side switch to slave (SLV) and never care about it again.

-- Do the same with the right half: Set to Master, press RESET to enter bootloader mode (Hold MO(2) and press the top right button)
+- Do the same with the right half: Set to Master, press RESET to enter bootloader mode - Hold MO(2) and press the top right button.

-  - Drag and drop the [.uf2 firmware file](https://github.com/Timception/Drift/tree/main/precompiled_firmware/V2_Everything_Unlocked) for the right side into the drive that shows up after entering bootloader mode.
+  - Drag and drop the [.uf2 firmware file](https://github.com/Timception/Drift/tree/main/precompiled_firmware/V2_Everything_Unlocked) for the *RIGHT* side into the drive that shows up after entering bootloader mode.

-  - After the firmware is done loading you can unplug the keyboard and set the side switch to slave (SLV) and never care about it again.
+  - After the firmware is done loading, you can unplug the keyboard and set the side switch to slave (SLV) and never care about it again.

 - After these steps have been done successfully - you could even snap the switches off with some cutting pliers to prevent yourself from accidentally switching them on in the future.
 <br/>